JonasBerx/predictiveprocessmining/README.md

 One of the charts here, horizontal cumulative bar ,might be a good solution for the problem.
 I'm not sure it will work but i think with some more small transformations i might be able to capture the flow of 1 case.
 This i would then need to scale to the different case variants, which in turn brings another set of problems like overlap.
 I tend to aim more towards a distroplot for this.

 Color schemes work now.
 It took me a while to solve this.
 I will most likely adjust the dataset to have a number for the activity instead of the string value.
 This will ask for some refactoring of existing code.
 This will make the code also more efficient.

+I spent some time in the afternoon finding a better plot to visualise the distribution of the activity processing times and waiting times.
+Im waiting for confirmation before actually implementing this but I did create a concept model.